jjnietoc/cppos/README.md

 This will also work as a pause from my NES project which I would love to eventually go back to.

 ### Log:
+#### 19 mar:
+SQLite create and insert work as intended for both objects.
+Next step is to make the whole thing a switch case for different necessities.
+This will conclude the stock side of the software for now.

 #### 9 mar:
 SQLite is now working as intended.
 Just need to make it work with the previously created objects.